Achievable logoAchievable logo

 Targeted and structured warm-ups

-General and specific warm-ups are valid, but they can be optimized using a structured method.
-A well-known model is the RAMP protocol:
+General and specific warm-ups are both useful, but you can make them more effective by following a structured approach.
+One widely used model is the RAMP protocol:

 1. Raise: Increase body temperature, HR, blood flow

-2. Activate and mobilize: Focus on movement patterns, dynamic stretching, and mobility work
+2. Activate and mobilize: Emphasize movement patterns, dynamic stretching, and mobility work

-3. Potentiate: Prepare for activity-specific demands with progressive intensity (e.g., sprints, jumps)
+3. Potentiate: Prepare for activity-specific demands with progressively higher intensity (e.g., sprints, jumps)

-The RAMP approach enhances both short- and long-term performance while promoting athlete development.
-It can also be integrated into a training session rather than treated as a separate element.
+The RAMP approach supports both short- and long-term performance and can also be built into the training session rather than treated as a separate element.

 Flexibility

-• Flexibility is the degree of movement that occurs at a joint, often measured as range of motion (ROM).
+• Flexibility is the amount of movement available at a joint, often measured as range of motion (ROM).

 • Static flexibility is the range of possible movement about a joint and surrounding muscles during a passive movement.
 It does not require voluntary muscular activity.